What is Visual Arts about?

 - tourism

-- site-specific installation specialists
+- managing site-specific installation

-- large scale paint or print works
+- producing large scale paint or print works

-- digital content designer or marketer
+- digital content design

-- 2, 3, or 4 dimensional artist
+- 2, 3, or 4 dimensional art

-- audio and visual recording technician.
+- audio and visual recording

 Further possible jobs and occupations in the Arts industry include:

-Digital and Multi-media
+Digital and multi-media

 2D or 3D modeller or artist, game artist, animator, digital designer, marketing and social media designer, product designer, CAM designer, shader artist (game development), TV and film producer, special effects artist.